Tips for making a wildlife-friendly garden

 “It’s all about making sure you have enough variety.
 A bit of messiness is good for wildlife too, and means you’ll have more time to enjoy nature in your garden.”

-In fact, The Wildlife Trusts charity and the Royal Horticultural Society (RHS) runs an annual campaign that encourages people to use their gardens to support nature.
-This year the charities are calling on the nation to help Bring back our beetles.
-To find out how you can help beetles, you can visit the website here.
+In fact, The Wildlife Trusts charity and the Royal Horticultural Society (RHS) run an annual Wild About Gardens campaign that encourages people to use their gardens to support nature.

-Having a range of nectar-rich plants in your garden will attract pollinators such as butterflies and bees.
+Having a range of nectar-rich plants in your garden will attract pollinators and make your garden more wildlife-friendly.
 Pollinators such as adult butterflies and moths, for example, will feed on almost any flower's nectar.

 “One of the main things you can do to make your garden wildlife-friendly is to have something in flower every month of the year.